alexandear/news-api/README.md

 # News API

-A microservice to store and get news articles.
+A microservice to store and retrieve news posts.

 ## Technologies